Part I

 The wisdom: Practice waiting.
 Learn to sense the difference between inspired action and anxious activity.
 True emergence cannot be forced.
 Trust that gestation has its own timeline.

-In practice: When the urge to force emergence arises, ask: “Is this action coming from anxiety or inspiration?
+When the urge to force emergence rises, ask: “Is this action coming from anxiety or inspiration?
 What does my body tell me about timing?”
+If the urge to fix is strong in the fallow, wait for a clear, embodied yes.

 The Attachment to Outcomes